Architecture

 • hooks/ wraps Tauri command calls. useInstalledPackages handles refreshes, useBucketSearch does paginated discovery, usePackageOperations orchestrates install/update flows.

 • stores/ holds reactive state shared across components.
-Installed packages cache, held packages, view preferences.
+Installed packages cache, held packages, settings, operations queue state.

 • components/page/ mirrors the page structure.
 Each page has its own subfolder of components.